Paddy Power Cheltenham offer: Get up to £50 in free bets for the festival

 How to spend your Paddy Power Cheltenham free bets

 Many races and even more markets are available to bet on at Paddy Power this week.
 The main attraction is the Cheltenham Festival, which has blockbuster fixtures.
-The Mares' Novices' Hurdle run on Thursday is one of the most exciting races of the week and will attract a record number of wagers this year.
+The Mares’ Chase run on Friday is one of the most exciting races of the week and will attract a record number of wagers this year.

-Luccia is the current favourite and has been, for some time, dominating the ante-post market.
-Nicky Henderson’s five-year-old mare raised her stock with an impressive victory last month in a Listed novice hurdle over two miles.
-She’s fast, well-bred, and showing great form.
+Allegorie De Vassy and Impervious have been duelling for favouritism for a long time and who goes off favourite could depend on Willie Mullins record during the week.
+The former jumped markedly out to her right which would be a hindrance on this left-handed track but still has a massive engine.
+Impervious is the more straightforward and has put up some great form against the boys this year so would be our idea of the winner.

 For more Cheltenham betting offers and free bets for new and existing customers, be sure to check what’s on offer with other leading bookmakers in the UK and Ireland: